dewetblomerus/dewetblomerus.github.io/_posts/2016-05-11-programming-music.md

 <a href="http://www.getworkdonemusic.com/" target="_blank">http://www.getworkdonemusic.com/</a>

-### Here are some paid services I am considering but haven't signed up for any yet
+### Here are some paid services I am considering but have not signed up for any yet

 <a href="http://www.di.fm/search?q=goa" target="_blank">http://www.di.fm/search?q=goa_blank</a>

+### This Reddit post seems to have several great lists
+<a href="https://www.reddit.com/r/trance/comments/2s3hy0/what_are_some_of_your_favorite_uplifting_trance/" target="_blank">What are some of your favorite uplifting trance songs without any lyrics?</a>